North Korea travel advice

 Learn about what you should do and how we can help if you are arrested or detained abroad.

 You must be accompanied by an official guide at all times.
 Follow all instructions from your guide.
-Unauthorized conversations with locals or currency exchange, as well as making a purchase in a store not designated for foreigners, could lead to fines or arrest.

-Foreigners are prohibited from using public buses or the subway.
+Foreigners are prohibited from using public transportation.

-Penalties for possession, use or trafficking of illegal drugs are strict.
+Penalties for possession, use or trafficking of illegal drugs are severe.
 Convicted offenders can expect jail sentences and heavy fines.

 Drugs, alcohol and travel

-Import and exports
+Imports and exports

 Importation of satellite telephones and shortwave radios is prohibited.
 Such items are confiscated upon entry and usually returned upon departure.

-Authorities may seize any material that they deem to be pornographic, political or intended for religious proselytizing.
 If you plan to bring material written in the Korean language, ensure that it will not be interpreted by local authorities as being against the interests of the North Korean regime.

 Dual citizenship